karmake2/karmake2.github.io/_pages/about.md

  <tr>
     <td style="border: none;" align="left" width="500"> <img src="images/ResearchInterest.png" alt="" /></td>
     <td style="border: none;" align="center"><span style="color:red; font-size:17px">
-    1. I am serving as a PC member of ACL 2021, KDD 2021, SIGIR 2021 and WSDM 2021.!!!!<br/><br/>
+    1. I am not hiring MS students, if you are interested in Ph.D., directly apply to the program and then send me an email.<br/><br/>
-    2. I am no longer hiring students for this upcoming academic year.
+    2. I am serving as a PC member of ACL 2021, KDD 2021, SIGIR 2021 and WSDM 2021.!!!!
     </span>
     </td>
  </tr>